xpharry/traci-api/README.md

-# sumo-motion-planning
+# traci-api
 SUMO is a high level simulator for the traffic and autonomous vehicles.
+Traci API provides an interface to interact with the simulator.

 # Using TraCI with python (under ./traci-python)